X-CASH-official/android-wallet/README.md

 native support  'arm64-v8a','armeabi-v7a'

+# Environment

+ubuntu18.04

+Android Studio 3.5.3

+# How To Build Native Library

+Need build in linux system,If need change some support,just need change ./xcash-libs/script

+cd ./xcash-libs

+./build.sh

+Then waiting for build to finish,then will get a new folder in ./xcash-libs directory, move the relevant lib into the corresponding folder.

 # Warning

 For the safety of your assets, when you install the apk, please check the following information of the apk first.